holunda-io/camunda-bpm-jgiven/README.md

 ## Motivation

-Starting from 2012, we are preach that processes are no units.
+Starting from 2012, we are preaching that processes are no units.
 Behavior-driven development (BDD) and the underlying testing methodology of scenario-based testing is a way more adequate and convenient for writing process (model) tests.